ScholarshipAir

 12 Scholarship Application Letter Samples (PDF, DOC)

+Are you finding it difficult to write your scholarship application letter?
+You’re not alone.
+Many students struggle to put their thoughts into words when applying for scholarships.
 A scholarship application letter is a formal letter written by a student to an organization that provides financial assistance to support a student's education.
 Scholarships are available to students of all levels of education, from high school to postgraduate level.

 In a scholarship application letter, you will be expected to provide useful information about your accomplishments as a student and why you think you're a deserving candidate.